bobgonzalez/bash_scripts/README.md

 # bash_scripts
-Backup: Tar's, compresses and encrypts files / folders.
+backup: Tar's, compresses and encrypts files / folders.

-Unpack: Used to unencrypt, uncompress and untar files produced with backup.
+unpack: Used to unencrypt, uncompress and untar files produced with backup.

 sshscp: Fill in user and server then use to push files / folders to server.